treehouseaustin/landing-static/readme.md

 Run `npm install` and then `npm start` to boot a development server at http://localhost:8000.
-Changes to assets and partials will be recompiled through Webpack automatically but the browser will need to refreshed manually.
+Changes to assets and partials will be recompiled through Webpack and the browser will be refreshed automatically.

 ## Contributing